evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 # Methodology

-In a first step, the measurement is done between collaborating IPv6 nodes spread over the Internet and multiple Autonomous Systems (ASs).
+In a first phase, the measurement is done between collaborating IPv6 nodes spread over the Internet and multiple Autonomous Systems (ASs).
 As seen in {{analysed_as}}, the source/destination/transit ASs include some "tier-1" providers per {{TIER1}}, so, they are probably representative of the global Internet core.

 Relying on collaborating nodes has some benefits:

-- traffic timing can be measured accurately to answer the question whether extension headers are slower than plain IP6 packets;
+- traffic timing can be measured accurately to answer whether extension headers are slower than plain IP6 packets;

-- traffic can be capture into pcap at the source and at the destination for later analysis.
+- traffic can be capture into .pcap file at the source and at the destination for later analysis.

+Future phases will send probes to non-collaborating nodes with a much reduce probing speed.
+The destination will include {{ALEXA}} top-n web sites, popular CDN, as well as random prefix from the IPv6 global routing table.
+A revision of this IETF draft will describe those experiments.

 # Measurements